team-o7/solution-challenge/README.md

 ```

 **Step 3:**
-To run the application, execute the following code
+To run the application, execute the following code:

 ```
 flutter run